make2explore/MediaPipe-On-RaspberryPi/README.md

 Mediapipe offers open source, cross platform, customizable, machine learning solutions for live and streaming media.

+This tutorial about Installation of Mediapipe on Raspberry Pi is divied into 3 parts.
+1. How to tuneup your raspberry pi for vision based projects.
-In previous video tutorial, we have seen, how to install MediaPipe machine learning framework's Python Package on Raspberry Pi.
-In this video we will try to run some MediaPipe ML Solutions on Raspberry Pi
+2. how to install MediaPipe machine learning framework's Python Package on Raspberry Pi.
+3. In third part we will see How to run some MediaPipe ML Solutions on Raspberry Pi.

 Python codes are given above.